Frequently Asked Questions

 Directions

-Q. I see so many different Topps Baseball factory sets, but they're for the same year.
-Do they have different cards
+Q. I see different packaging for the same year of Topps Baseball factory sets.
+Do they have different cards?
+(Circa November 2016)

-Q. How can you tell if a baseball card is a rookie card
+Q. How can you tell if a baseball card is a rookie card?
+(Circa November 2016)

-A. This answer has gotten more difficult since 2006, when the Major League Baseball Players Association (MLBPA) changed the guidelines of what makes a rookie card a true rookie card (and added a special Rookie card logo to each card falling within their new guidelines as of that date).
+A. This answer got more difficult in 2006, when the Major League Baseball Players Association (MLBPA) changed the guidelines of what makes a rookie card a true rookie card (and added a special Rookie card logo to each card falling within their new guidelines as of that date).
 Topps' Bowman brand historically featured many rookie players before their major league debuts.
 Bowman scouts did a tremendous job finding and featuring minor leaguers early on and producing their first official rookie card in the Bowman set.
-The rookie rules change in 2006 was multi-fold, but mandated that to be considered a true rookie card, the player must be on the major league team's 40 man roster; so players now must be in the major league to have an official rookie card.
-Bowman will still be able to feature minor leaguers, but only as subset or insert cards.
-It's a confusing issue and one not easily understood by many hobby enthusiasts, but to make it simpler, there are many players who were moved up to the major league for the first time in 2006.
-All of their basic 2006 set cards will therefore bear the new Rookie card logo.
-However, this player may have had a card already released in a previous year (often in a Bowman set, and already considered to be the player's first true rookie card).
+The rookie rules change in 2006 was multi-fold, and affected the rookie classification of Bowman cards (among others).
+The rules mandated that to be considered a true rookie card, the player must be on the major league team's 40 man roster; so players now must be in the major league to have an official rookie card.
+Bowman still features the first cards of many MLB players.
+They just don't have a true rookie classification.
+It's a confusing issue and one not easily understood (or always agreed upon) by many hobby enthusiasts.

-Q. What is the difference between HOBBY and RETAIL packs
+Q. What is the difference between HOBBY and RETAIL packs?
+(Circa November 2016)

 A. Sometimes people get confused by this term.
 A relic card is synonymous with a memorabilia card.
 For baseball, this could be a card with a piece of the player's jersey, patch, number, name, tag, MLB logo, button, bat or even dirt from the field!
 For football, it could be a piece of jersey, patch, number, name, tag, NFL logo, helmet, shoulder pad, or game used pilon, goal post, or grass!
 A "relic" is just a generic and all-encompassing term for a piece of anything game-used.

-A. "Event worn" items are mostly used in the case of rookies, and are labelled as such to differentiate them from game used items.
+A. "Event worn" items are worn by a player, but not during the course of a game.
+You mostly see event worn items in the case of rookies.
 Because manufacturers want to feature relic cards of rookies as soon as possible (even before the rookies have been able to play in their first pro game), they use "event worn" clothing pieces (jerseys, patches, hats, etc.); often worn by players at the rookie photo shoots.
-These items are actually worn by the players, just not during the course of a game.